Generative AI is a powerful tool for legal professionals - one that requires human oversight.

 Will you make generative AI standard practice?

 The coming of generative AI in legal technology is a given.
 But when legal professionals decide to make it a standard practice remains a question.
 The efficiencies it brings by creating drafts need to be quantified with regard to the time it takes to review and monitor the results.
-By replacing time spent on monotonous tasks with ones utilizing legal expertise, organizations will see an increase in profits and employee satisfaction.
+By replacing time spent on monotonous tasks with ones utilizing legal expertise, organizations of all sizes will see an increase in profits and employee satisfaction.

-See what Thomson Reuters President and CEO Steve Hasker has to say on the buzz of generative AI.
+Charting the Course for the Future of Generative AISee what Thomson Reuters President and CEO Steve Hasker has to say on the buzz of generative AI. |